IBM/JSONata4Java/README.md

 * **JSONata4Java-1.0.0-jar-with-dependencies.jar** (thinks includes dependent jar files)
 * **JSONata4Java-1.0.0.jar** (only the JSONata4Java code)

 The com.api.jsonata4java.Tester program enables you to enter an expression and run it against the same JSON as is used at the https://try.jsonata.org site.
 You can also provide a fully qualified filename of a json file on the command line to test expressions against your own data.

 There is a tester.sh you can run in the project to enable you to test expressions against the same JSON as is used at the https://try.jsonata.org site.

-JSONata is very powerful, allowing many built in functions as described at the http://docs.jsonata.org/overview.html site.

 The API's to embed JSONata execution in your code are simple.
-The code below is copied from the Tester utility, and uses the jackson core ObjectMapper to parse a JSON formatted String into a JsonNode object.
+The code below is copied from the Test utility, and uses the jackson core ObjectMapper to parse a JSON formatted String into a JsonNode object.
 The dependency for the jackson core is below:
 ```